benscott/scratchpads-training/content/custom-content.rst

 or for example as horizontal tabs in the view and edit mode.
 For the few fields we have in this content type groups are not really necessary, but we will add two anyway to demonstrate horizontal tabs.
-Each horizontal tab (*horizontal tab item*) is a group and all tabs together also form a group (*horizontal tabs group*).
-First we need to create a horizontal tab group to which we then add horizontal tab items.
+Each horizontal tab (*horizontal tab*) is a group and all tabs together also form a group (*horizontal tabs group*).
+First we need to create a horizontal tab group to which we then each *Horizontal tab*.

 1. Go to *Add new group*.
 As *Label* enter “Horizontal tabs” and as *Group name* enter “horizontal_tabs”